 The accelerated program at the M.A. level in both specializations is a cohort program that meets one day per week on Fridays.
 It runs for four semesters.
-Tuition will be billed at standard Teachers College rates.
+Tuition will be billed at the standard, per credit Teachers College tuition rate.